radius-project/design-notes/recipe/2024-04-terraform-provider-secrets.md

 ## Security

 Secret data will be held in memory and be passed to the Driver which will inject these values into the Terraform configuration in working directory for Terraform.
 This directory is created when a Terraform recipe is set to be deployed and deleted once deployment of the Terraform recipe is completed.
 Secret data will not be persisted and secret data will not be logged by Radius.
-Terraform recipe authors should, in general, set the sensitive flag for any input and output variables that contain sensitive data.

 ## Compatibility (optional)
 N/A